ClassicOldSong/bPlayer/README.md

 ***Very Important!!!***
 ------------
 Since v0.2.0-alpha.1, the behavior of bPlayer differs form v0.1.0!!
-Behavior changed from append to ***replace the attached element directly***！All attributes are maintained and can be accessed as before！
+Behavior changed from append to ***replace the attached element directly***!
+All attributes are maintained and can be accessed as before!

 MUST BE CAREFUL WHEN YOU UPDATE!!